Sierra Club Florida

 Sierra Club Florida Leaders

-Deborah Longman-Marien (Turtle Coast), Marti Daltry (Calusa), Tom Larson (Northeast) and Rudy Scheffer (Suncoast)
+The 2013 members are: Deborah Longman-Marien (Turtle Coast), Marti Daltry (Calusa), Tom Larson (Northeast), Rudy Scheffer (Suncoast),

-will join current members Debbie Matthews, Stephen Mahoney and Bev Griffiths.
-Debbie Matthews is now the Chapter Chair.
+Debbie Matthews (miami), Stephen Mahoney (Miami) and Bev Griffiths (Tampa Bay).
+Debbie Matthews is the Chapter Chair.

 The Chapter has a lot of work to do and needs your help.
 We need new members for the Political Committee, new local contacts for